6210P Procedure - Purchasing Procedures

 Office and classroom supplies may be purchased using a district procurement card with pre-authorization from the budget administrator.
 Best efforts should be made to procure these supplies at the lowest price to the district, including using vendors that the district has agreements with for discounted pricing and free shipping.
 Items cannot be purchased from private parties.
 Staff members who make purchases without proper prior authorization and using personal resources may be held personally responsible for payment of such obligations.

-Computer Equipment and Software
+Technology Equipment and Software

 Date: 12/14/10